 Before you park and sleep in your car, it’s important to check local parking rules.
 Some cities have ordinances prohibiting overnight parking for certain people or in certain areas.
-On streets, keep an eye on parking signs.
-If you park outside of a business, it’s best to check with the staff or management to find out if overnight parking is permitted.
+Keep an eye on parking signs posted on streets.
+If you park outside of a business, it’s also best to check with the staff or management to find out if overnight parking is permitted.

-Where overnight parking and sleeping is allowed, it’s important to practice good etiquette.
-If possible, ask permission when using a business’ parking lot.
+Where overnight parking is allowed, it’s important to practice good etiquette.
 Find out the best location in the lot to park overnight, and make sure you aren’t blocking any routes for overnight deliveries.
 You might consider leaving information like your license plate number and car make and model with the business so you don’t get towed.
 Certain stores may have policies on towing cars that are parked overnight without permission.

-When a business lets you use its lot, don’t overstay your welcome.
-As a rule of thumb, it’s best to stay one night only.
+When a business allows you to use its lot, it’s best to stay one night only.
 If you’d like to stay longer, be sure to ask for more time.
-And don’t leave behind any trash.
-Of course, when businesses let people stay overnight in their lots, they often expect that you’ll also be a good customer.
-Consider making a purchase or having a meal, if appropriate.
+Additionally, be sure not to leave behind any trash or debris.
+When businesses let you stay overnight in their lots, they often expect that you’ll also provide them with business — consider making a purchase or having a meal, if appropriate.

 Above all else, keep safety in mind when sleeping in your car.
 Keep the doors locked, and crack windows enough for ventilation but not enough for anything to come into your car.
-Park in well-lit areas when possible.
-And, finally, be mindful of the weather.
+Be mindful of the weather, and when possible, park in well-lit areas.

-These businesses have parking lots and either have official policies permitting overnight parkers or are known to let people park overnight, even without an official policy.
+The following businesses have parking lots and have official policies permitting overnight parkers or are known to let people park overnight, even without an official policy.

 Stores and Restaurants

 A number of national retailers and restaurants allow people to park overnight in their parking lots as a gesture to the added business that usually results from the policy.
-Some of these businesses have an official policy allowing overnight parkers, while, for others, the policy is informal.
-Either way, you should always call ahead and confirm with management before parking overnight.
-Keep in mind, even the most parker-friendly business can’t allow overnight parking at all locations because some cities and towns have local ordinances restricting this practice.
+Some of these businesses even have an official policy allowing overnight parking.
+You should always call ahead and confirm with management before parking overnight because local ordinances and parking restrictions supersede even the friendliest of store policies.

-When you check with management at the specific location to see whether overnight parking is allowed, you should also ask where in the parking lot they’d like you to park.
+When you check with management at the specific location to see if overnight parking is allowed, you should also ask where in the parking lot they’d like you to park.
 Some will have designated parking spots or will ask that you stay away from Dumpsters or delivery areas.
-And, once you arrive, it’s a good idea to introduce yourself to management or staff.
+Once you arrive, it’s a good idea to introduce yourself to the management or night staff.

 Below are some of the most popular stores and restaurants that allow free overnight parking.
-Because formal parking and sleeping rules are hard to come by for most businesses, we scoured many traveler and RV discussion boards to obtain reliable information from well-seasoned travelers.
+Because formal parking and sleeping rules are not usually documented on company websites, we consulted many travel and RV discussion boards to obtain reliable information from well-seasoned travelers.
 When available, we included company policies.

 Bass Pro Shops

-- Policy: Bass Pro Shops has no official policy on overnight parking, but many locations do allow it.
-Individual stores generally allow you to park one night and just ask that you park in an out-of-the-way area of the parking lot.
-They usually don’t have electrical hookups, WiFi, or other similar services.
+- Policy: Bass Pro Shops has no official policy on overnight parking, but many locations do allow it for one night if you park in an out-of-the-way area of the lot.

-- Locations: Bass Pro Shops has stores in most of the eastern half of the U.S., as well as California, Colorado, Washington, and Arizona.
+- Find a Bass Pro Shop (There are locations in most of the eastern half of the U.S., as well as Arizona, California, Colorado, and Washington.)

 - Policy: Cabela’s often allows overnight parking.
 Many Cabela’s locations have dedicated RV areas with dump stations, and some even have hookups.

-- Locations: Cabela’s has stores in all states except Hawaii, California, Wyoming, New Mexico, North Dakota, Iowa, Mississippi, Tennessee, Maryland, Delaware, Vermont, and New Hampshire.
+- Find a Cabela’s (There are locations in all states except California, Hawaii, Maryland, Mississippi, New Hampshire, North Dakota, Tennessee, Vermont, and Wyoming)

-- Locations: When you access the individual store’s page via the locator, scroll down and look for “overnight parking” under “RV services.”
+- Policy: Camping World allows overnight parking at many locations, and many stores have electrical hookups for RVs.
+Some Camping World locations have campgrounds for overnight parking, and they will typically charge a fee for the service.
+When you access the individual store’s page via the locator, scroll down and look for “overnight parking” under “RV services.”